Consecutive level spacings in the chiral Gaussian unitary ensemble: From the hard and soft edge to the bulk: Comparison to Data from Lattice QCD

 We gathered data from the JLQCD collaboration described in \cite{JLQCD}.
 This data is obtained from numerical simulations on a Euclidean $16^3\times 32$ space-time lattice at $\beta=2.30$, with a lattice spacing $a\sim 0.12$fm, via two different algorithms, namely domain wall and overlap fermions.
 From those two algorithms the $50$ smallest eigenvalues of the overlap Dirac operator with a total number of configurations of about $n_{\rm conf.}=1000$ were computed for different values of Fermion masses, where we will focus on the data with $N_f=2$, see top part of table 1 in \cite{JLQCD}.

-Altough we have derived detailed expressions for the spacing distribution as a function of the number of flavours $N_f$ and rescaled quark masses $\mu_f$ \eref{lim-level-space}, we have also seen that the difference between quenched and unquenched prediction is very small, see Fig. \ref{fig:Comp_As-Bulk}.
-Furthermore, it is evident from the seminal paper \cite{BGS} that even for about 2000 spacings only a rather coarse comparison to the (bulk) spacing can be made.
+Although we have derived detailed expressions for the spacing distribution as a function of the number of flavours $N_f$ and rescaled quark masses $\mu_f$ \eref{lim-level-space}, we have also seen that the difference between quenched and unquenched prediction is very small, see Fig. \ref{fig:Comp_As-Bulk}.
+Furthermore, it is evident from the seminal paper \cite{BGS}, that even for about 2000 spacings only a rather coarse comparison to the (bulk) spacing can be made.
 To further increase the statistics from \cite{JLQCD} which is already exceptionally high for a given set of parameters, we have therefore decided to average over all given mass configurations resulting in $n_{\rm conf.}=6046$.
 The mass range in units of lattice spacing of the data \cite{JLQCD} is $m_{ud}=0.015,0.025,0.035,0.05,0.07,0.1$, which maps to a range of about $\mu_f=1-50$.
 Thus not all of these masses are large enough to apply the quenched approximation $N_f=0$ to the $\chi$GUE in \eref{lim-level-space}.

-In Figure~\ref{fig:comp_k_2_QCD1}, we find a quite large deviation to the quenched spacing distribution \eref{lim-level-space00k2} at $\nu=0$ at the hard edge of up to $8\%$.
+In Figure~\ref{fig:comp_k_2_QCD1}, we find a quite large deviation to the quenched spacing distribution \eref{lim-level-space00k2} at $\nu=0$ at the hard edge, of up to $8\%$.
 The $L^2$-distance given by the $\chi^2$-test is given by $d_{\chi^2} = 0.44616$.
-Here one has to keep in mind, that this is to a certain extend due to the number of configurations of lattice simulations available - despite averaging over different masses.
+Here, one has to keep in mind, that this is to a certain extend due to the number of configurations of lattice simulations available - despite averaging over different masses.
 The statistical error exceeds by one order of magnitude the difference between the spacing distributions in the bulk, at the hard and soft edge.
 Therefore, we can conclude that the level spacing distribution is not at all a good measure in lattice QCD to discern hard edge from bulk statistics.
-This is both because the effect of unquenching is so small and the number of configurations to detece this is exceedingly high.
-Only deviations due to a mobility edge is visible as found in~\cite{Poul,Kim,NGTKP,KovacsPittler}.
-Then the global symmetries of the states are a mixture with Poisson statistics which diminishes the level repulsion drastically and yield deviations from the bulk level spacing above the percent threshold that can be easily discerned by the bare eye.
+This is both because the effect of unquenching is so small and the number of configurations to detect this is exceedingly high.